mapbox/batfish/README.md

 `url()`s referenced in your stylesheets will be hashed and copied to Batfish's [`outputDirectory`].

-_Why not use a Webpack loader and allow `import` or `require` for CSS?_
+### Why not use a Webpack loader and allow `import` or `require` for CSS?

-We've found that getting CSS to load in the way we want it to (for both the development server and the static build) has been messy, buggy, and slow enough via existing Webpack patterns that we decided to step outside of Webpack for this part of the build.
+We've found that getting CSS to load in the way we want it to (for both the development server and the static build) has been messy, buggy, and slow via existing Webpack patterns; so we decided to step outside of Webpack for this part of the build.
 However, you can add more Webpack loaders and plugins to accomplish this in your preferred way, if you'd like, using the [`webpackLoaders`] and [`webpackPlugins`] configuration options.

+### Why not use a CSS-in-JS system?

+You can use one if you'd like!
+Just include whatever tools and plugins you need.

+We've found that we can accomplish what we need to implement better optimizations by sticking with old fashioned CSS, so Batfish includes a system to optimize that use case.

 ## Document `<head>`